jpmoo/thoughtlands/README.md

 3. Enter descriptive text about what you're looking for
 4. The plugin will:
    - Generate an embedding for your concept text
-   - Find all notes semantically similar to your concept
+   - Find up to 100 notes semantically similar to your concept (based on similarity threshold)
    - Create a region with the matching notes

+   **Note:** Returns up to 100 notes.
+To be more selective, increase the embedding similarity threshold in settings (default: 0.45).

 ### Managing Regions